 Neither Carnute's gun nor Hudson's were ever recovered.
 Police believe one of Carnute's associates picked up his weapon before leaving the scene.
-Hudson fled to South Carolina, where he was arrested by local authorities and returned to Massachusetts.

 On Monday, First Assistant District Attorney Paul J. Caccaviello asked that Hudson serve a four- to five-year sentence in state prison.
 Shugrue asked for a lesser sentence of three to three years and a day, since one of the charges carries a minimum mandatory of three years in prison.
 Shugrue also asked that Hudson be allowed to serve the time in county jail for his protection because of death threats he has received.

 According to Shugrue, Hudson's girlfriend was stabb ed seven times in retaliation, and Hudson fears for her life, his young son's and his own.
 The girlfriend recovered from the Oct.
 4 attack.